JeffersonGibin/iWantMusic/README.md

 SPOTIFY_SECRET_ID=
 WEATHER_APP_ID=
 ```
-5. Run the following command to start the application in the docker container. **`sudo docker-make up --build`**.
+5. Run the following command to start the application in the docker container. **`sudo docker-compose up --build`**.

 ## You may need :)